 - Start whisking the egg whites on low speed with your mixer until the egg whites begin to foam (small bubbles will appear and the mixture will still be mostly clear).

-- Gradually increase the speed of your hand mixer to medium (or medium-high at the highest), until the egg whites are roughly double in volume and have turned white and mostly opaque.
+- Gradually increase the speed of your hand mixer to medium (or medium-high speed at the highest), until the egg whites are roughly double in volume and have turned white and mostly opaque.

 Psst!
 Here’s How To Separate Eggs